-Having good looking and well-thought-out landing pages and pop-ups are necessary because they are essentially your salesperson.
+Having good-looking and well-thought-out landing pages and pop-ups is necessary because they are essentially your salesperson.

-Every message you write, every colour you use and every vector you design should have one goal in mind: to convince the visitor that is is something they need right now.
+Every message you write, every color you use, and every vector you design should have one goal in mind: to convince the visitor that it is something they need right now.
 They have a problem – you have a solution.

 Here is an example of a landing page that follows this advice.

 We will discuss the design guidelines in more depth in the next block but let’s go over something that isn’t mentioned there.